Building a Design System Generator from Scratch

 Font Pairing Algorithm

-Colors are only half of a design system.
-Typography matters just as much, and AI tools are just as biased toward Inter as they are toward blue-500.
-Sailop's font pairing algorithm uses two principles: category contrast and a compatibility matrix.
+Color is half a design system; type is the other half, and AI tools are just as biased toward Inter as they are toward blue-500.
+Sailop's pairing runs on two rules: category contrast and a compatibility matrix.

 Category Contrast

-Good font pairs typically combine fonts from different categories.
-A geometric sans-serif heading with a humanist sans-serif body.
-A serif heading with a sans-serif body.
-The algorithm enforces this:
+Strong pairs combine fonts from different categories — a geometric-sans heading over a humanist-sans body, a serif heading over a sans body.
+The algorithm enforces it:

 type FontCategory =